Sustainable Energy in a World of Possible Climate Change

 The keynote speaker was Dr Kevin Hennessy, Chief Research Scientist with the CSIRO’s Climate Impacts and Risk Group.
 In a speech that canvassed current research into global warming, Dr Hennessy was blunt about the problem of climate change.

 “Climate change is real and underway.
 We are confident that most of the warming of the last fifty years is due to human activities and increased greenhouse gases.
 With the projections of greenhouse gas increases, further climate change is bound to occur this century.
-We anticipate warmer and dryer conditions in
+We anticipate warmer and dryer conditions in Australia, particularly in NSW, and more extreme events,” he said.

 Dr Hennessy believes current energy strategies will cause alarming changes to Australia's climate.
 “Climate models tell us that in Australia we may see a warming of between half a degree and about two degrees by 2030 and between one and six degrees by 2070.
 These small average warmings will be associated with very large changes in extreme daily temperatures," he said